-Tearing of the biceps tendon is frequently seen in men over the age of 50.
-In general, the cause lies largely in a piece of aging tendon.
-The biceps tendon has a less favorable position in the shoulder and is therefore more susceptible to injury.
+Biceps tendon rupture is frequently seen in men over the age of 50.
+The cause of this is generally largely due to some aging of the tendons.
+The biceps tendon has a less favorable location in the shoulder and for this reason is more susceptible to injury.

-Because of the small space between the shoulder head (over which the biceps tendon runs) and the shoulder roof, the biceps is subject to compression, resulting in minor damage in the long run.
-Other factors that contribute to tearing the biceps tendon are smoking and the use of corticosteroids(anti-inflammatory medication).
+Because of the small space between the shoulder head (over which the biceps tendon runs) and the shoulder roof, the biceps is subject to compression resulting in minor damage in the long run.
+Other factors that contribute to the tearing of the biceps tendon are smoking and the use of corticosteroids(anti-inflammatory medication).